simonsdave/ecs/provisioning/README.md

 ## To-Do

+* ecs container needs access to docker remote API on docker host
+* docs need /_noop and /_health endpoints
 * fix /_health endpoint when docker report api red & overall is green
-* ecs container needs access to docker remote API on docker host
 * add rate limiting to nginx configuration
 * [nginx/nginx.site](nginx/nginx.site) has references to cloudfeaster - need to change this to support any organization
 * put 'correct' TLS configuration in nginx